Building Your Information Architecture

 Step 6: When you have finished, click Save.

-How to import thesauri from a csv file
+How to import thesauri from a CSV file

 It may be that you have a list of terms already prepared that you would like to include in a Thesaurus.
 Typing the terms one by one could become tedious, so for situations such as these, Uwazi makes it possible to upload in bulk by preparing and then importing a comma-separated values (CSV) file.
 This import feature can be used to add terms to new or existing Thesauri.